d3b-center/fw-captk-feature-extraction/README.md

 # CaPTk radiomic feature extraction

-Flywheel gear that implements CaPTk's application for [radiomic feature extraction](https://cbica.github.io/CaPTk/ht_FeatureExtraction.html).
+Flywheel gear that implements CaPTk's application for single-subject [radiomic feature extraction](https://cbica.github.io/CaPTk/ht_FeatureExtraction.html).
+Gear will output a CSV file with the subject's radiomic features within the tumor mask, for all of the input scans.

 NOTE: input images must be co-registered & normalized.